Wei-Sheng-Wang/Ninja-Turtle/README.md

 int client_fd = server_sock.Accept(client_address);
 ```

-There are many other components in **Turtle** that are easy to decouple and use separately.
+There are many other components in **Ninja Turtle** that are easy to decouple and use separately.
 You can view the source code and use them according to needs.

 ### Usage

 #### General

-To setup a general custom server, user should create an instance of **TurtleServer** and then only needs to provide two callback functions:
+To setup a general custom server, user should create an instance of **Ninja TurtleServer** and then only needs to provide two callback functions:
 1. **OnAccept(Connection \*)**: A function to do extra business logic when accepting a new client connection.
 2. **OnHandle(Connection \*)**: A function to serve an existing client's request.